peiche/cover/README.md

 ###Direct Upload

 You can download the latest from Github.
-Follow these steps to active Cover:
+Follow these steps to activate Cover:

 1. Download the [latest release](https://github.com/peiche/cover/releases).
 2. In your admin panel, go to **Appearance > Themes** and click the **Add New** button.